-Aakriti is a fashion enthusiast and an entrepreneur.
-She had started her venture About D’Fit out of sheer passion for fashion and clothing.
-After drawing inspiration from her mother who owns a business and is a jewellery designer, Aakriti wanted to follow her mother’s footsteps and start something on the similar lines.
-After bagging her first order, Aakriti knew she has a long way to go from there on.
+Aakriti Thakkar is a fashion enthusiast and an entrepreneur.
+She had started her venture About D’Fit out of a sheer passion for fashion and clothing.
+After drawing inspiration from her mother who owns a business and is a jewelry designer, Aakriti Thakkar wanted to follow her mother’s footsteps and start something on similar lines.
+After bagging her first order, Aakriti knew she has a long way to go from thereon.
 She chose a path different from herself and went on to create remarkable clothing for women from her very own imagination and creativity with her mother.
 About D’fit is a mother–daughter clothing brand that believes in celebrating women at every step of their lives.

 “I want people to fall in love with themselves while they wear the clothes I make”, says Aakriti in an interview with Storiyaan.
-With a very supportive family that had her back Aakriti was raised in a very open and motivating environment, which enabled her to become the wonderful and independent woman she is today.
-Read this feature to know more about Aakriti and About D’fit.
+With a very supportive family that had her back, Aakriti was raised in a very open and motivating environment, which enabled her to become the wonderful and independent woman she is today.
+Read this feature to know more about Aakriti Thakkar and D’fit.

 Questions and answers